How to watch, listen and follow Cricket World Cup on the BBC Sport website

 The countdown to England's mouth-watering summer of cricket is on - and BBC Sport will be bringing it all to you via Test Match Special and the BBC Sport website and app.

-There are also in-play video clips available on the website and app, as well as a daily Test Match Special podcast.
+There are also in-play video clips available on the website and app, as well as a daily Test Match Special podcast and video highlights package.

 Throughout the summer, Test Match Special will bring listeners ball-by ball coverage of the following:

 - Every ball of the men's and women's county season

 |BBC Radio 5 live sports extra - via digital radio; digital satellite channel 0144; Freeview channel 706; cable TV channel 864 or 908|

 |BBC Radio 4 - via analogue radio on 198 LW; digital satellite channel 0143|

 |Via the BBC Red Button, via the BBC iPlayer Radio app for iPhone and Android, and via the BBC Sport app which now features live radio streaming which you can hear while reading the live text and reports|

 In 2016, the BBC signed a deal with the England and Wales Cricket Board to show online match clips and highlights.